Your workers comp benefits are designed to replace your income…

 As with any tax-related questions, however, we recommend that you work with an accountant who can advise you on the best course of action to take.

-If your financial situation has taken a hit due to a recent workplace injury, it may calm you to know that your workers compensation benefits are not taxable at the state or federal level and you will be able to keep the entirety of your workers comp checks.
+If your financial situation has taken a hit due to a recent workplace injury, it may calm you to know that your workers compensation benefits are not taxable at the state or federal levels and you will be able to keep the entirety of your workers comp checks.

 However, you should be aware that other forms of income that you might receive during this time are still subject to taxes.